Analytics consent. We use analytics only with your permission. Analytics does not include clinical information or health information.

 What we offer online

-Women’s health, telehealth safety, medication reviews, pathology, certificates, menopause and perimenopause — with transparent scope and escalation.
+Women’s health, telehealth safety, prescriptions, pathology, certificates, menopause and perimenopause — with transparent scope and escalation.

 How telehealth compares